fetzu/memoire-iotbs/jbono_MEMOIRE_Bibliographie.md

 24, No. 3, printemps 1985, pp. 4-23.

 **Politique et Histoire américaine :**

+CARNES, Mark C. et GARRATY, John A., *The American Nation: A History of the United States (Fourteenth Edition)*, Boston, Prentice Hall, 2012
+\[2003\].

 EVANS, Stanton M., *Blacklisted by History: The Untold Story of Senator Joe McCarthy and his Fight Against America’s Enemies*, New York, Crown